Plant-based diets: are they optimal for health?

 3. Pack your own snacks.
 Make a batch of energy bites or protein bars or keep it simple with some fruit and nuts to avoid grabbing something quick and less-nutritious.
 If you know you’re heading out for more than a couple of hours, bring along a snack or two so you don’t wind up eating on the run!

-Does my diet need to be 100% plants in order to be a healthy?
+Does your diet need to be 100% plant-based in order to be healthy?

 Absolutely not!
 The bottom line is that a very healthy diet can include both plant foods and animal foods.
 We should however, put an emphasis on the majority of the food we eat in a day being of plant origin.
 For example instead of having an 8-ounce steak for dinner with 1/2 cup of cooked broccoli and 1 cup of mashed potatoes, have a 3 or 4 ounce steak instead, and fill up your plate with 2 cups of cooked broccoli, carrots, and cauliflower alongside your mashed potatoes.
 Or, you may choose to only eat meat once in awhile and that is perfectly fine too!